 The main symptom is not being able to see or feel the testicle.

-Your child's bodily structures may need to be viewed.
+Images may need to be taken to locate the testicle.
 This can be done with ultrasound or laparoscopy.

-Hormone therapy with
+- Hormone therapy (not common)

-There are no current guidelines to prevent undescended testes.
+There are no current guidelines to prevent this problem.